Khasa (cloth)

 Khasa (Cossa, Cossaes) was a high-quality variety of calico cloth that was manufactured and used for clothing in the Mughal Empire.

 Name

 Khasa or khāṣṣa means special.
-Khasa was termed “kashak” in the Ain-i-Akbari, and was also known as 'jangal klasa' for its fine close weave.
+Khasa was termed "kashak" in the Ain-i-Akbari, and was also known as 'jangal klasa' for its fine close weave.
 Khasa is one of seven cotton cloths named in the Ain-i-Akbari.

 Features

 Khasa was a cotton fabric softer than longcloth and more closely woven than muslin.
 It is described as having been soft and closely woven, with a fine texture.
 In the 16th-century emperor Akbar's time, khasa was considered to be one of the best and most expensive types of cotton cloth.
 It was commonly used for turbans in the Mughal era.

 Dimensions

-Khasa, like other piece goods, were produced with specific dimensions; regular khasas were having dimensions of 20 x 1 or 1.5 yards.
+Khasa, like other piece goods, were produced with specific dimensions; regular khasas were having dimensions of 20 × 1 or 1.5 yards.
 The number of threads was in warp direction were 1400–2800 with the weight of 595 grams /pc (with 2800 threads).